The study of accounting is transforming

 Mentorship from accounting's best

-Faculty mentorship: it’s the biggest predictor of your success as a PhD student.
+Faculty mentorship: it’s the biggest predictor of your success as an accounting PhD student.
 It’s so important that the American Accounting Association created an award for it.
-The first winner was Tippie professor Daniel Collins.
+The first winner was retired Tippie professor Daniel Collins.

 The small size of Iowa’s PhD program in accounting means you’ll work closely with world-class faculty like Paul Hribar, Scott Asay, and Dain Donelson, who are committed to mentoring the next generation of knowledge creators.

 The average among our students: 3.5+ on a 4.0 scale.
 We also consider the rigor of your undergrad or master's institution(s).